 - Case studies: Detailed studies of single settings or occurrences with clearly defined boundaries, such as a pedagogical intervention, an assessment initiative or an approach to CPD in a particular context

 - Reflections: Teachers discussing a specific piece of research and how it has informed their practice.

-Each issue of Impact is themed, but we are also open to any submissions which have particular relevance for classroom practice; this enables Impact to include timely research, even where this does not fit in the current theme.
 We run a relatively short publishing schedule, with calls for papers usually being issued 4-6 months before publication of an issue.
 Initial calls for papers require a title and short abstract, which is then reviewed.
 Full submissions are then requested, with submissions being peer-reviewed and returned for revision before approved final articles are published in the print and / or online versions of Impact.